Dr. Roman Shiroukhov

 The main objective of the project is to create a working chronological scheme for the period, applying techniques that have not been used for dating this archaeological material before.

-The territory of research: Kaliningrad region of Russia and the South-West Lithuania – the area of historical tribes of Prussians, Scalvians and Curonians, was selected because of the highest concentration of Western Balts archaeological sites, the same as for their morphological similarity.
-Archaeological sources of the Western Balts of the period represent good opportunity for dating.
+The territory of research: Kaliningrad region of Russia and South-West Lithuania – the area of the historical tribes of Prussians, Scalvians and Curonians – was selected because of the highest concentration of Western Balts‘ archaeological sites, and for their morphological similarity.
+Archaeological sources of the Western Balts of the period yield good opportunity for dating.
 A combination of local and imported goods within the same cremation graves allows a comparison of the relative dating of the local goods with imports both from the West and the East.
-Selection of the most suitable sealed deposits for dating on the basis of typological and sociological criteria, subsequently compared with GIS and statistical sampling, enables the creation of the most accurate database of samples within the frames of relative chronology.
+The selection of the most suitable sealed deposits for dating on the basis of typological and sociological criteria, subsequently compared with GIS and statistical sampling, enables the creation of a most accurate database of samples within the frame of relative chronology.
 Which is needed to obtain absolute dates by using radiocarbon analysis.

 The implementation of the project is based on the application of the following methods:

 - Statistical approach.
-Simultaneously with GIS-mapping process a statistic overview of the relation, amount and sequence of occurrence of artefacts within the sealed deposits will be provided.
+Simultaneously with the GIS-mapping process a statistic overview of the relation, amount and sequence of artefacts within the sealed deposits will be provided.
 Dating types of artefacts will enable deposits with the same finds from different cemeteries to be connected.
-Deposits will be analysed statistically in order to provide a chronological sequence of groups of features and artefacts that give the clearest relative dates.
+Deposits will be analysed statistically in order to provide a chronological sequence of groups of features and artefacts that give the most precise relative dates.

-Sealed archaeological deposits and finds dated with the help of aforementioned approaches will be mutually verified and revised by each culture dataset.
-In theory, it would be possible to compare the processes of development of material culture, reflected by the selected archaeological objects, with a sequence of the written sources events.
-In case of the successful implementation of the project the same system can be applied to similar archaeological sites in the Baltic region.
+Sealed archaeological deposits and finds dated with the help of the aforementioned approaches will be mutually verified and revised by each culture dataset.
+In theory, it would be possible to compare the processes of development of material culture, reflected by the selected archaeological objects, with written sources.
+In case of the successful implementation of the project the same kind of research can be applied to similar archaeological sites in the Baltic region.